Rachel Childs Allegedly Posed As Her Non-Existent Autistic Twin Sister, Tried To Sexually Assault Caregiver

 Police say 29-year-old Rachel Childs took out an advertisement for someone to care for her non-existent twin sister suffering from autism, then pretended to be the disabled sister as she tried to sexually assault a caregiver.

 The incident happened in Pearland, Texas, where police said Childs solicited a private caregiver who would care for the woman’s twin sister.
-As the New York Post reported, Childs told the caregiver to take “take the autistic twin sister to her home and then return her the next morning.”
+As the New York Post reported, Childs told the caregiver to “take the autistic twin sister to her home and then return her the next morning.”

 As Pearland Police said in a statement, the “sister” engaged in sexually oriented conduct toward the caregiver during the stay at the caregiver’s home.
 At that point, the unnamed caregiver grew suspicious as the behavior “did not reflect that of someone who was autistic.”